Alex Parker: Everton

 Parker moved to Merseyside in June 1958 when Everton paid £18,000 in a double signing of Parker and Eddie O'Hara both from Falkirk.
 Parker's Toffees debut was delayed by his requirement to fulfil National Service in Cyprus.
 He eventually became a stalwart in the side which won the 1962–63 league championship, finishing six points ahead of runners-up Tottenham.

 After this triumph, however, hamstring injuries started to trouble Parker, and he left Goodison Park in 1965.

 Southport

 He joined Southport for £2,000.
 He stayed 3 years with the Sandgrounders.

 Ballymena United

 Parker next moved to Northern Ireland to become player-manager of Ballymena United.

 Drumcondra

 He signed for Drumcondra F.C. in December 1969 and made his League of Ireland debut at Tolka Park on 4 January 1970 in a 3–1 defeat to Dundalk.
 He left for after only three months to return to the UK.

 International

 Parker gained his first cap for Scotland against Portugal in 1955 while playing for Falkirk.
 He was selected in the squad for the 1958 FIFA World Cup, making one appearance against Paraguay.
 This also transpired to be his final national team cap, which some regarded as "perverse"; former teammate Alex Young stated that Parker was still the best player in his position in Britain.
-Parker also represented the Scottish League XI.
+Parker also represented the Scottish Football League XI.